BhavyeMathur/goopylib-v1/README.md

 ![goopylib Logo](https://raw.githubusercontent.com/BhavyeMathur/goopylib/master/Documentation/goopylibLogo-Secondary.png)

+Goopylib is a simple-yet-powerful 2D graphics framework built on top of Tkinter capable of creating good-looking, modern GUIs, games, and animations.

+This graphics library is built upon John Zelle's graphics.py package which he made for use with his textbook "Python
+Programming: An Introduction to Computer Science".
+Over the past 2 years, I have worked on editing this library to add more features to use with making my GUIs and games.
+My entire aim while editing was to create a powerful medium to enable me to create good-looking graphics within Python and I have spent a lot of time making sure this is the case.
+ Thus, this is a very intuitive, simple to use package with the potential of growing into one of the best Python Graphics Libraries.

+If you would want to contribute to this library by suggesting features, reporting bugs, or adding changes yourself, please do so.
+I would love it if you would use this library in your projects and do make sure to tell me about them!
+Right now, this is very much an alpha stage - there are many bugs, many features that aren't compatible with each other, and a ton of things to do differently, but this will all be fixed with future releases.

+Goopylib is also compatible with [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) also known as Pyinstaller.
+This compatibility mainly means that all paths to textures & sounds are automatically converted into the absolute paths which you don't have to worry about!
+This means that you will be able to convert applications written with goopylib into executables with, hopefully, no errors.

+If you want to contact me, you can drop me an email at: bhavyemathur@gmail.com or post an issue on the issues tab.

 ### Projects made using goopylib

 I have not supplied the code for these projects because of their scale, but, if you want